elvinaeury/KNN_from_scratch/README.md

 # KNN_from_scratch
+Different KNN implementations from scratch: using boosting methods:
+- KNN implementation with bagging
-KNN with bagging and adaboost from scratch
+- KNN implementation with adaboost